 - Athletic Club

-Since NxGn's introduction in 2016, Goal has profiled the 50 best footballing wonderkids on the planet, with the winner taking home the annual NxGn award.
+Since NXGN's introduction in 2016, Goal has profiled the 50 best footballing wonderkids on the planet on an annual basis, with the top-ranked player taking home the NXGN award.

 #50 Christian Fruchtl | Bayern Munich